apache/apex-site/src/md/bylaws.md

 </table>

 All participants in the Apex project are encouraged to show their agreement with or against a particular action by voting.
-For technical decisions, only the votes of active committers are binding.
+For technical (but not PMC) decisions, only the votes of active committers are binding.
 Non binding votes are still useful for those with binding votes to understand the perception of an action in the wider Apex community.
 For PMC decisions, only the votes of PMC members are binding.